Machine Learning Methods for Data Association in Multi-Object Tracking: Introduction

-Multi-target tracking with one or more sensors plays a significant role in many surveillance and robotics applications.
-A tracking algorithm provides higher-level systems with the ability to make real-time decisions based on an accurate picture of the surrounding environment.
-Within ITS, it can be used for pedestrian detection at intersections \cite{meissner2012real}, self-driving cars \cite{osep2017combined}, and for traffic surveillance \cite{Roy2011} \cite{alldieck2016context} \cite{yang2016multiple} \cite{jodoin2016tracking}.
-Multi-target tracking also has a myriad of other applications ranging from general security systems to tracking cells in microscopy images \cite{Liang2013}.
-There are many different sensor modalities that can be used for these applications; the most common are video, radar, and LiDAR.
-As a motivating example, consider a vision system that tracks all traffic participants at an urban intersection.
+Multi-object tracking with one or more sensors plays a significant role in many surveillance and robotics applications.
+A tracking algorithm provides higher-level systems with the ability to make real-time decisions based on the state of the surrounding environment and is a core part of many scene understanding frameworks.
+Within intelligent transportation systems, it can be used for increasing pedestrian safety at traffic intersections \cite{meissner2012real}, moving object awareness for self-driving cars \cite{osep2017combined}, and for traffic surveillance \cite{Roy2011,alldieck2016context,yang2017multiple,jodoin2016tracking}.
+Multi-object tracking also has a myriad of other applications ranging from general security systems to tracking cells in microscopy images \cite{Liang2013}.
+There are many sensor modalities that can be used for these applications; the most common are video, radar, and LiDAR.
+As a motivating example, consider a vision system that tracks vehicles and pedestrians at an urban traffic intersection.
 The real-time tracking data can be used for adaptive traffic signal control to optimize the flow of traffic at that intersection.
-However, urban traffic intersections contain numerous challenges for multi-target tracking.
+However, intersections contain numerous challenges for multi-object tracking.
 Heavy traffic occupying multiple lanes and unpredictable pedestrian motion makes for a cluttered scene with lots of occlusion, false alarms, and missed detections.
 Variability in the appearance of targets caused by poor lighting and weather conditions is especially problematic for visual tracking.
 On the other hand, new technologies such as vehicle-to-infrastructure (V2I) communication enables vehicles to transmit information directly to traffic intersections, augmenting the data collected by traffic cameras and other sensors \cite{djahel2015toward}.
-However, tall buildings, trees, and other vehicles can increase GPS signal interference, a phenomenon known as multipath, that can corrupt the data \cite{Emami:2017:TVE:3132340.3132356}.
-Identifying and filtering out the effects of multipath is still an ongoing area of research \cite{cheng2016detecting}.

-Prior to the proliferation of vision-based tracking, tracking methods primarily relied on kinematic data.
-A sensible intuition is that combining kinematic information with the learned representations of high-dimensional sensor data will improve tracking performance.
-The aim of this survey is to review the algorithms used in data-driven multi-target tracking and discuss recently proposed extensions.
-We believe that considering tracking from the perspective of an assignment problem is a good way to abstract away a lot of application-specific details and unify the many different approaches.